Reflecting upon heritage and what it means to celebrate it

 |0

-This work, Reflecting upon heritage and what it means to celebrate it [Image 2 of 2], by SPC Abbygail Heinen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Reflecting upon heritage and what it means to celebrate it, by SPC Abbygail Heinen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.